YourFriendlyNeighbour666/W3DPCalc/README.md

 # Features

-## Profile Management:
+1. Profile Management:
  Create and manage profiles for:
         - printers
         - materials
         - parts
 To quickly calculate costs for different configurations.

-## Cost Calculation:
+2. Cost Calculation:
 Calculate the cost of 3D printing based on material usage, electricity consumption, printer depreciation, and labor.
-## Material properties:
+3. Material properties:
 Add new materials with specific properties like density and price, or select from a list of predefined materials.
-## Printer Database:
+4. Printer Database:
 Maintain a database of printer profiles, including purchase price, power consumption, and expected lifetime for accurate depreciation calculation.
-## Part Specifications:
+5. Part Specifications:
 Define parts with detailed specifications such as volume, print time, setup time, post-processing time, and the number of instances.
-## Batch Processing:
+6. Batch Processing:
 Calculate costs for printing multiple instances of a part, with setup time added only once.
-## Labor costs:
+7. Labor costs:
 Include labor costs in the calculation, with the ability to specify different labor rates for setup and post-processing.
-## Electricity costs:
+8. Electricity costs:
 Input the cost of electricity per kWh as a global setting to be used in all calculations.
-## Depreciation Calculation:
+9. Depreciation Calculation:
 Determine the depreciation cost of the printer over its useful life, factored into the total cost of printing.
-## Output Details:
+10. Output Details:
 Get detailed breakdowns of costs per instance and for the entire batch, including material, electricity, depreciation, labor, and total costs.
-## Unit Conversion
+11. Unit Conversion:
-    : Automatically convert between different units of measurement for volume and weight.
+Automatically convert between different units of measurement for volume and weight.
-## JSON Storage:
+12. JSON Storage:
 Save and load profiles and settings in JSON format for easy editing and sharing.
+13. User-Friendly Input:
-## User-Friendly Input: Interactive prompts guide the user through the process of creating profiles and calculating costs.
+Interactive prompts guide the user through the process of creating profiles and calculating costs.

 # Future Updates